deanlandolt/commons/README.md

 take advantage of the great work poured into the various javascript runtimes and well thought out inside them.

-Te Javascript Commons is similar in nature to the Apache Commons, just not quite as huge.
-You could also think of the `commons` module as like CommonJS without the J -- after all, the J stands for Java, and that's not really our style.
+The Javascript Commons is similar in nature to the Apache Commons -- just not quite as huge.
+You could also think of the `commons` package as like CommonJS, just without the J -- after all, the J stands for Java, and that's not really our style.

+## Introduction

+This project started as a simple experiment to see if it was feasible to shim the native binary types of as many CommonJS platforms as possible to squeeze out some small semblance of interoperability.
+This turns out to be relatively easy if you pare back the interfaces you require to a bare minimum.
+Once you have binary-level compatibility it becomes that much easier to coerce various modules into interoperability.
+So that's what we did.

+First we ported Kris Zyp's excellent promised-io (TODO link) package to act the base for our file system operations.
+Promises allow sync and async operations maintain the same function signatures, which is very nice for some.
+Others much prefer a callback-style signature for any number of reasons: some claim it doesn't obscure the asynchronous nature of the operation being called, others just think that way and much prefer it.
+This library will attempt to bridge the gap, exposing one unified API for all of these styles.

+But isn't this a hopelessly insurmountable religious divide?
+No. At least, we don't think so.
+Promises get us halfway there -- they can be used to unify synchronous and asynchronous signatures.
+The node-style callback-as-last-arg can get us all the way.

+We've defined two different styles of streams: evented streams (like what you'd see in node) and forEachable streams (like what you'd see in JSGI).
+If a function returns a stream then you will get one or the other, depending on whether you passed a callback.
+We will have converters to switch between either as well as helpers to let you do stream manipulation completely neutrally.

+**NOTE** callback-style and evented streams are NYI **TODO** still an open issue on how to handle node *Sync APIs -- as it stands what would get returned are promises.
+One solution could be to return sync if no callback is provided before the program enters its event loop but then switch to returning promises after (or punching the developer in the face -- we could make that optional as well).

+Conveniently, bridging the various native binary implementations also allows us to roll in a big chunk of narwhal-lib (TODO link), a package that is chock full of useful utilities but was difficult to use on node.js because of its lack of engine overlays.
+Often only very simple binary operations were required so we can all use this code now.

 ## Supported Platforms